felix-u/bici/README.md

 ### Local labels as variables

 I find it quite difficult to reason about three or more items on the stack.
-To make programming `bici` easier, I sometimes use local labels (i.e. `/label:`) combined with the `rorg` (relative compilation offset) directive to store named local variables *below* a routine's `break` or `jmp.r` (such that the stored values cannot be accidentally executed as code).
+To make programming `bici` easier, I sometimes use local labels (i.e. `/label:`) to store named local variables *below* a routine's `break` or `jmp.r` (such that the stored values cannot be accidentally executed as code).
+The `rorg` (relative compilation offset) directive allows me reserve the correct number of bytes for each variable.

 I access these "local variables" with `push.2 variable_address load` and `push new_value push.2 variable_address store`.